digitalesozialearbeit/socialai-knowledge-hub/glossar/README.md

 [^sectionality]: Kimberlé Crenshaw (1989): Demarginalizing the Intersection of Race and Sex: A Black Feminist Critique of Antidiscrimination Doctrine.
 In: The University of Chicago Legal Forum.
 S. 139–167.

 [^matthi]: Barbara Hönig, Matthäus-Effekt.
 In: Christian Fleck und Christian Dayé: Meilensteine der Soziologie.
 Campus, Frankfurt am Main 2020, ISBN 978-3-593-51102-3, S. 456–462.

+[^kognito]: Tversky, A. & Kahneman, D. (1974): Judgment under Uncertainty: Heuristics and Biases, in: Science, 185(4157), 1124–1131.

+[^llport]: Allport, G. W. (1954): The Nature of Prejudice, Addison-Wesley.

+[^ncon]: Greenwald, A. G. & Banaji, M. R. (1995): Implicit Social Cognition: Attitudes, Self-Esteem, and Stereotypes, in: Psychological Review, 102(1), 4–27.

+[^conf]: Nickerson, R. S. (1998): Confirmation Bias: A Ubiquitous Phenomenon in Many Guises, in: Review of General Psychology, 2(2), 175–220.

+[^group]: Tajfel, H. & Turner, J. C. (1979): An Integrative Theory of Intergroup Conflict, in: W. G. Austin & S. Worchel (Hg.), The Social Psychology of Intergroup Relations, S. 33–47.

 ---